Types of Camping

 Backpackers are hikers who carry their belongings on their backs.
 They usually go to places that you cannot reach by car.
 Special equipment is usually extremely light and can be carried on longer trips.

 Campers who travel by bike usually can stay at normal campsites.
-On one side cyclists can get to places that you can’t get to by car and on the other side they travel longer distances than hikers do.
+On one hand, cyclists can get to places that you can’t get to by car and on the other hand they travel longer distances than hikers do.
 They pack their things in waterproof saddlebags which they strap to the frame of the bike.

 Bike set up for a camping holiday